cisocrgroup/pocoweb/frontend/public_html/doc.md

 #### Query parameters
-You can specify an optional `q=job-name` parameter to check the status of a specific running job (such as ocr, profiler, postcorrection) with the according id.
+You can specify an optional `q=job-name` parameter to check the status of a specific running job (such as predict, train, profiler, postcorrection) with the according id.

 #### Response data
 ```json